01 — Purpose

 Treat third-party scripts like first-party code in review.

-Before adding a vendor, record baseline CWV and bundle weight.
-After integration, measure again.
-If the cost is too high, negotiate async loading, remove duplicates, or find a lighter alternative.
+If the cost is too high, negotiate async loading, remove duplicates, or link instead of embed.